linked-db/linked-ql/site/capabilities/deeprefs.md

 Essentially, wherever SQL expects a column-shaped value, you can often use a DeepRef expression instead.

-For the dedicated write-oriented walkthrough, see [Structured Writes](/capabilities/structured-writes).

 ### BackRef Binding

 When using BackRefs in queries involving multiple instances of the same table (such as self-joins), its left-hand binding may be ambiguous.